watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/watsonx_discovery_install_and_setup.md

           selfSignedCertificate:
             subjectAltNames:
             - dns: localhost  # for secure localhost access
-            - ip: 172.30.249.131 # Add your Elasticsearch service ClusterIP, accessible only within the Cluster
+            - ip: 172.30.249.131 # Update it with your Elasticsearch service ClusterIP
     ```

 ### Follow the instructions to [build a custom extension in watsonx Assistant with Elasticsearch API](../../starter-kits/elasticsearch/README.md#build-a-custom-extension-in-watsonx-assistant-with-elasticsearch-api)